xalolo/MAMBO/1. Create lightcone (part 1)/README.md

+## 1.- Populate DM lightcone with galaxies and AGN

 The notebook "MAMBO+AGN.ipynb" is used to read a dark matter(DM) lightcone, and populate the DM halos with galaxies and AGN.
 Some physical properties (such as stellar mass and X-ray luminosity of AGN) are assigned in this step, while the rest of the physical properties and the observables (magnitudes and SEDs) will be assigned on the next step.